-The scope of compliance covers the areas of credit, operations, anti-money laundering and combat financing for terrorism (AML/CFT), treasury, insurance, financing operations and investment management, including subsidiaries.
+The scope of compliance covers the areas of credit, operations, anti-money laundering and terrorist financing (AML/TF), treasury, insurance, financing operations and investment management, including subsidiaries.
 The Internal Control team was set-up to assist in managing internal control compliance and risk issues.
 The team also assists in the identification of issues at ground level that may affect compliance and the escalation of the same.
 This also creates expertise at operational level for compliance processes.